pineoc/cocos-docs/manual/framework/native/v2/gui/widget/en.md

 ![uitextfield](res/uitextfield.png)

-Setted properties and enabled touch, then wait user's touch event to done the text input work. `setPlaceHolder` can remind user to input when the widget don't show anything.
+Set properties and enabled touch, then wait user's touch event to done the text input work. `setPlaceHolder` can remind user to input when the widget don't show anything.
 Notice that the callback functions here have many statuses:

 ``` c++
     void UITextFieldTest::textFieldEvent(Object *pSender, TextFiledEventType type)